cgreenhalgh/daoplayer/docs/fileformat.md

 Any dynamic (i.e. Javascript) track ref volumes are evaluated when the scene is loaded, and also each time the scene is "updated", i.e. if the user's position changes or the scene timer goes off.

 Any constants at the whole composition or current scene level are defined before any other scripts are executed.
+Any scene variables are defined (with their initial values) before any other scripts are executed.

 If the scene has Javascript code specified in `onload` or `onupdate` then this is executed first, as appropriate (i.e. `onload` if the scene is being loaded and `onupdate` if it has already been loaded and is being updated).

 If a volume function returns an array then this is assumed to define a piece-wise linear-interpolated function of `sceneTime` (in seconds).
 For example, a smooth fade in over three seconds at the start of the scene would be `[0,0,3.0,1.0]`.
+A return value of `null` implies unchanged.

 If the `pos` of a track ref is a String then it is evaluated as a javascript expression.
 Expected return should be an array of alternating `sceneTime`,`trackPos` (time) values.
 As each scene time is reached the track position jumps to the specified track time.
+ A return value of `null` implies unchanged.

+Note that volume and pos functions are always called on scene load, but only called on scene update if the scene track ref property `update` is not false.

 ### Standard variables